stevetarver/stevetarver.github.io/_posts/2017-12-19-pipeline-design-pt5.md

 ᐅ minikube config set vm-driver hyperkit
 ```

-If you need more complete install instructions, you can find them in [Minikube README](https://github.com/kubernetes/minikube).
+If you need more complete install instructions, you can find them in the [Minikube README](https://github.com/kubernetes/minikube).
 The install transcript for Minikube, kubectl, and hyperkit looks like:

 ```
 ᐅ brew cask install minikube